jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 There are some basic differences when studying music on guitar as compared to a more conventional instrument like the piano.

 For one thing,
-"transposition",
+on guitar it's easier to play the same tune in different keys, known as "transposition".
+On guitar,
-playing the same song in a different key, is easier on guitar than on other instruments, because different keys can often be played with the same fingerings at a different fret.
+different keys can often be played with the same fingerings at a different fret.
 It's therefore less important on guitar to devote equal practice to all 12 keys.
 It's more useful to have C major down cold than to be partially fluent in many keys.